singhalyogesh/sdk-doc/README.md

 Using this would ensure that the sdk works normally for API level 16 & above, and would be disabled for API level < 16

 2. Add the provided truesdk-0.7-releasePartner.aar file into your libs folder.
 Example path: /app/libs/
-3. Open the build.gradle of your application module and ensure that your lib folder can be used as a repository:
+3. Open the build.gradle of your application module and ensure that your lib folder can be used as a repository :

     ```java
     repositories {